-These bioconvection rolls can be experimentally observed by following beads with a density $\approx \qty{1000}{\kilo\g\per\cubic\m}$.
+The bioconvection rolls can be experimentally observed by following beads with a density $\approx \qty{1001}{\kilo\g\per\cubic\m}$ close to the surrounding medium's density.
 At first, these beads are pushed away from the region of high algal density.
 After traveling a few hundred microns, they enter upwelling flows, reaching the top lid before recirculating towards the side wall, eventually returning to the algae-dense region, see Supplementary~Figure~6a.
 Some beads can even stay inside the convection rolls for up to 1\,h, following the recirculating flows.
 Looking from the top, these beads seem to be `bouncing' on the edge of the dense algal region, see Supplementary~Figure~6b and \href{https://seminaris.polytechnique.fr/share/s/isWat6T4LsstFd6}{Supplementary~Movie~3}.
 Such bead trajectories highlight the simultaneous presence of inward (attractive) and outward (repulsive) flows at different heights within the chamber.